 VENOUS INSUFFICIENCY ULCERS

 Difficult-to-heal skin ulcers can be caused by faulty valves in veins that increase the pressure in the veins.
-The pooling of blood and high venous pressure causes breakdown of the venous wall and leakage.
+The pooling of blood and high venous pressure causes a breakdown of the venous wall and leakage.
 The resulting inflammatory response leads to the eventual degradation of surrounding tissue and skin.

 ARTERIAL INSUFFICIENCY ULCERS